 President Bush delivered his State of the Union address last night.
 The president’s speech took the nation to the brink of war.

 Bush declared Saddam Hussein has missed his “final chance” by showing contempt for U.N. weapons inspections.

-*He claimed there is intelligence that shows the secular Iraqi government is helping and protecting Al Qaeda terrorists.
-He raised the fearsome specter that Iraq could slip a biological weapon to terrorists, who then might bring them to the US and QUOTE "bring a day of horror like none we have ever known.”
+He claimed there is intelligence that shows the secular Iraqi government is helping and protecting al-Qaeda terrorists.
+He raised the fearsome specter that Iraq could slip a biological weapon to terrorists, who then might bring them to the U.S. and “bring a day of horror like none we have ever known.”

 He insinuated Iraq is trying to develop a nuclear bomb.